The Guide to Goal Setting of a Successful SEO Campaign

 In March 2016, Facebook had 1.86 billion monthly active users.

-Also, the number of indexed web pages on the Internet were about 4.62 billion in the same year, i.e. March 2016.
+Also, the number of indexed web pages on the Internet was about 4.62 billion in the same year, i.e., March 2016.

 I am presenting these statistics just to highlight the importance of organic traffic over the social media or other paid search engine platforms.
 This Guide to Goal Setting by a Successful SEO Campaign is going to make you learn more about it.

-As per the Search Engine Land, organic search is still on the top position, irrespective of the field in which it is carried out.
+As per the Search Engine Land, organic search is still in the top position, irrespective of the field in which it is carried out.

 Because when you desire for a pair of new Nike Air Max shoes, you’ll not search them on the Facebook.